 1. Shravanam, immersion into the teachings via listening, reading and spending time with a qualified teacher.

-Krishna shared the truth of Self with Arjuna right at the beginning of their friendship but Arjuna was not yet qualified and therefore did not understanding who he was.
+Krishna shared the truth of Self with Arjuna right at the beginning of their friendship but Arjuna was not yet qualified and therefore did not understand who he was.
 So, Krishna shared with Arjuna that he must begin with Karma Yoga, which reduces the binding nature of vasanas (fears and desires) and prepares the mind to assimilate the knowledge of self.

 Karma and Upasana yogas prepare the seeker for Jnana yoga, the final sadhana or practice.
 With Karma, Upasana and Jnana yogas, the student transitions from limitation and dependency to fullness and independence.